In this article, you will learn about:

 Once you have your maintenance plan in Loc8, it will take care of creating standardised schedules applicable to one or many different sites, on all or selected assets, thereby driving consistency and assuredness in the works to be performed.
 After a schedule is activated for a site, you can view the planned job events, per site or per asset, and choose to move or skip each event as necessary.

-See the step-by-step instructions on how to Set up your Maintenance Plan.
+See the step-by-step instructions on how to Schedule your Preventative Maintenance Plan.